-Services that are covered for you What you must pay when you get these services this benefit chart) depending on □njectable osteoporosis drugs, if you are homebound, where you received drug have a bone fracture that a doctor certifies was related administration or infusion to post-menopausal osteoporosis, and cannot selfservices. administer the drug You will pay a maximum of \$35 □Antigens (for allergy shots) for each 1-month supply of Part Certain oral anti-cancer drugs and anti-nausea drugs B covered insulin.
-Certain drugs for home dialysis, including heparin, the You pay these amounts until antidote for heparin when medically necessary, topical you reach the out-of-pocket anesthetics, and erythropoiesis-stimulating agents (such maximum. as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Chemotherapy Drugs, and the administration of 20% coinsurance for each chemotherapy drugs Medicare-covered chemotherapy drug to treat You or your doctor may need to provide more information cancer and the administration about how a Medicare Part B prescription drug is used in of that drug.^{††} You may pay less order to determine coverage.
-There may be effective, lowerfor certain rebatable drugs.
-This cost drugs that treat the same medical condition.
-If you are list and the cost of each prescribed a new Part B medication or have not recently rebatable drug changes every filled the medication under Part B, you may be required to quarter. try one or more of these other drugs before the plan will cover your drug.
-If you have already tried other drugs or your You pay these amounts until doctor thinks they are not right for you, you or your doctor you reach the out-of-pocket can ask the plan to cover the Part B drug.
-(For more maximum. information, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)
-Please contact Customer Service for more information.
-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Services that are covered for you What you must pay when you get these services Certain oral End-Stage Renal Disease (ESRD) drugs if the same drug is available in injectable form and the Part B ESRD benefit covers it Calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv [®] and the oral medication Sensipar [®] Certain drugs for home dialysis, including heparin, the antidote for heparin, when medically necessary, and topical anesthetics Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Epogen [®] , Procrit [®] , Retacrit [®] , Epoetin Alfa, Aranesp [®] , Darbepoetin Alfa, Mircera [®] , or Methoxy polyethylene glycol-epoetin beta) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Parenteral and enteral nutrition (intravenous and tube feeding) Chemotherapy Drugs, and the administration of chemotherapy drugs 20% coinsurance for each Medicare-covered You or your doctor may need to provide more information about how a Medicare Part B prescription drug is used in order to determine coverage.
+There may be effective, lower- cost drugs that treat the same medical condition.
+If you are prescribed a new Part B medication or have not recently filled the medication under Part B, you may be required to try one or more of these other drugs before the plan will cover your drug.
+If you have already tried other drugs or your doctor thinks they are not right for you, you or your doctor can ask the plan to cover the Part B drug.
+(For more information, see Chapter 9, What to do if you have a chemotherapy drug to treat cancer and the administration of that drug. ^{††} You may pay less for certain rebatable drugs.
+This list and the cost of each rebatable drug changes every quarter.
+You pay these amounts until you reach the out-of-pocket maximum. problem or complaint (coverage decisions, appeals,